sfagin89/RedundantSensorProject/README.md

   * Save and exit the file
   * Run the following command to make the alias permanent
     * ```source ~/.bashrc```

+### Interacting with the I2C Devices connected to the Pi

 [^1]: https://downloads.raspberrypi.org/raspios_armhf/images/
 [^2]: https://rufus.ie/en/